 I am all about body confidence and promoting a healthy body image.
 I really do believe that a lot of people, particularly women, suffer from self-esteem, body confidence, and appearance anxiety issues because we live in an age where beauty matters.
 There are a lot of things you can do to improve your self-confidence and body image including living a healthy and active lifestyle, however, there are some things and some parts of the body that can’t really be controlled, altered or improved.
 It isn’t always about making something look better or bigger either, sometimes people just aren’t happy with the shape of their nose, their breasts, they want a more natural look and they believe that improving this would give their self-confidence a boost.
 In my experience I’ve known a lot of friends have corrective and plastic surgery for enhancements and the change in their mentality is amazing.
 It’s like I have a new, confident friend that has had a big self-esteem boost.

 There are so many procedures and surgeries available these days to help you change your body shape.
 The most important thing to think about is why you want to make a change and of course using a reputable surgeon to go through this with you.
-It isn’t all about enhancements either, some people speak to a plastic surgeon for reductions and non-invasive treatments which are becoming very popular.
+It isn’t all about enhancements either, some people speak to a plastic surgeon for reductions and non-invasive treatments like a FUE hair transplant which are becoming very popular.
 Plastic surgery can be something to consider after weight loss or to help burn victims with scaring.

 If you’re considering plastic surgery there are a few things to think about.

 - Use a registered, well practised and well documented plastic surgeon.
 There are often directories online that will help you find a reputable surgeon close to your home such as plastic surgery Toronto.